marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md

 ## Time required to execute the procedure

-PCR preparation and running the PCR protocol for a single 96-well plate takes 2.8 hours (170 minutes).
+PCR preparation and running the PCR protocol for a single 96-well plate takes 2.8 hours (170 minutes), of which 80 mins is the thermocycler run time.
 Additional plates can be run simultaneously without greatly increasing the time required.

 -----
 # EQUIPMENT